linode/docs/docs/guides/development/frameworks/astro/building-a-website-with-astro/index.md

 ![The welcome page for a new Astro project](astro-welcome.png)

-You can then stop the server at any time by using the <kbd>Ctrl</kbd> + <kbd>C</kbd> key combination.
+You can stop the server at any time by using the <kbd>Ctrl</kbd> + <kbd>C</kbd> key combination.

 {{< note >}}
 Astro's development server is not intended for production use.
-To deploy your Astro website, see the [How to Deploy an Astro Website](/docs/guides/building-a-website-with-astro/#how-to-deploy-an-astro-website) section further on.
+To deploy your Astro website, see the [How to Deploy an Astro Website](#how-to-deploy-an-astro-website) section below.
 {{< /note >}}

 ### Understanding Astro

-Before putting together your own Astro website, you should get familiar with how Astro websites work.
-This section of the tutorial focuses on understanding Astro's routing and the parts that make up Astro webpages.
+Before putting together your own Astro website, you should familiarize yourself with how Astro works.
+This section of the tutorial focuses on understanding Astro's routing and components.

 You can learn more about Astro's project structure from the [official documentation](https://docs.astro.build/en/core-concepts/project-structure/).
-But this tutorial focuses on the features most useful for putting out your own website.
+This tutorial focuses on the features most useful for putting out your own website.

 #### Astro Pages, Layouts, and Components

-An Astro website can be thought of through its three major building blocks.
+An Astro website has three major building blocks.

-- **Pages** have your website's main content.
-For blogs, these would contain the texts, images, and other materials making up blog posts.
-For a photography gallery, they may contain the photographs and any accompanying text.
+- **Pages** contain your website's main content.
+For blogs, these would include texts, images, and other materials that constitute your blog posts.
+For a photography gallery, they may focus on photographs and any accompanying descriptive text.
 Additionally, pages cover your website's homepage and any additional landing pages, such as archives and about-me pages.

 - **Components** handle reusable parts of your website.
-They can contain things like menus, headers, and footers.
-A component makes that reusable part available across your website.
-And it centralizes the part, making it more consistent and easier to manage.
+Components can contain things like menus, headers, and footers.
+A component is available across your website and is centralized, making it more consistent and easier to manage.

 - **Layouts** control how pages are rendered.
-They are actually a kind of component, but you can think of them as setting up the frames in which you page content gets displayed.
+Layouts are actually a kind of component, but you can think of them as the scaffolding that arranges the display of content.
 For instance, you may have a layout for blog posts.
-That layout can then be applied automatically for each blog page, meaning that your pages themselves only have to focus on the content, not the formatting.
+That layout can then be applied automatically to each blog page, meaning that pages only have to focus on the content, not the formatting.

-Each of these building blocks is covered in more detail further below, as the tutorial walks you through creating an example website with Astro.
+Each of these building blocks is covered in more detail further below.

 #### File-based Routing

-Astro uses a file-based approach to routing, instead of the configuration-based approach of many other frameworks.
-The advantage of this is again moving you away from focusing on configuration and set up and more on the delivery of the content itself.
+Astro uses a file-based approach to routing instead of the configuration-based approach of many other frameworks.
+The advantage of this approach is based on moving away from from configuration, allowing more focus on the delivery of the content itself.

 Routes are defined by directories and content files stored in the `src/pages` directory within your project.
-Essentially there are three rules to Astro's routing.
+There are three rules to Astro's routing:

 - A directory creates a new path.
 A `src/pages/new-path/` directory creates a path of `/new-path`, and any files stored in that directory extend on that path.